sedenardi/sandersdenardi.com/src/pages/2013-02-18-using-the-android-downloadmanager/index.md

 cur.close();
 ```

-I use a <a href="http://developer.android.com/reference/android/app/DownloadManager.Query.html" target="_blank">DownloadManager.Query</a> to filter the information I want to get from the DownloadManager.
+I use a [DownloadManager.Query](http://developer.android.com/reference/android/app/DownloadManager.Query.html) to filter the information I want to get from the DownloadManager.
 I only care about the downloads that are either in the queue, are running, or have been successfully finished, and check to see whether the local path where I’m going to save the file exists already exists.
 If it does, I will not continue with the next step, actually requesting the file for downloading.
 Keep in mind that querying any Android service, including the DownloadManager, is a blocking action, so you may want to consider moving this code to another thread if you're downloading large amounts of files as to not block the UI and give the appearance of unresponsiveness.

 ```java
 if (!isDownloading) {